jaemyl/devlog/index.md

 # Aug 27, 2018

-## defbackend setup on heroku with mlab
+## devbackend setup on heroku with mlab
 heroku mlab in free tier only provides one db, but with multiple collections.
 So probably I just set separate collections for each app.
 Possibly good enough for prototyping?

 # Aug 26, 2018